Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 > A preliminary study of the feasibility of implementing this feature.

-First of all, the great purpose of the Metrics storybook is that each widget and story(a specific state of a widget) can be easily reused across the entire project by any developer who works on it, ensuring consistent design and UX.
+First of all, the great purpose of the Metrics storybook is that each widget and story (a specific state of a widget) can be easily reused across the entire project by any developer who works on it, ensuring consistent design and UX.

 The storybook application can be shared with and commented on by designers so that they can add their input regarding the implementation of the designs.

 Another group that can use this feature is clients.
-Storybook makes it easy to show pieces of the software in order to keep the client in the loop.
+Storybook makes it easy to show pieces of the software to keep the client in the loop.
 Even small pieces of UI can be shared and made available for feedback, preventing longer periods without any deliverables.

 As you write your components in isolation, without regard to business logic, you can potentially put a greater emphasis on code quality and reusability.